run-house/runhouse/docs/overview/data.rst

 Advanced Table Usage
 ~~~~~~~~~~~~~~~~~~~~
-Let's demonstrate how we can easily create a Table with a Pandas DataFrame data type that lives in s3,
+Let's demonstrate how we can easily create a Table backed by a Pandas DataFrame that lives in s3,
 and access that data from any other system:

 .. code-block:: python